biobakery/MetaPhlAn/README.md

 ========== MetaPhlAn 2 strain tracking ============================

-MetaPhlAn 2 introduces the capability of charachterizing organisms at the strain level using non aggregated marker information.
+MetaPhlAn 2 introduces the capability of charaterizing organisms at the strain level using non aggregated marker information.
 Such capability comes with several slightly different flavours and are a way to perform strain tracking and comparison across multiple samples.
 Usually, MetaPhlAn 2 is first ran with the default --analysis_type to profile the species present in